 RESPONSE:

-The aim of article 78561 as I understand it, is to generalize a complex understanding of religious believers first and foremost in terms of religious believers affinity towards public policy that lies on secular, scientific, rational and technological considerations (in contrast to religious considerations).
-They basis their generalization on the case of the different narratives that where created during the 2020 lockdown in Russia, as one of the measures to meet with the first wave of Covid-19 there.
-The authors compare what they call the "secular narrative" (the general public discourse and image) with the "inner-church" narratives (the believers perception of the situation).
-In their description they point at the over simplification the "secular narrative" represent the religious individual and community, as allegedly in principle unable to cooperate with the rational demands of the authorities.
-The "inner-church" narratives, on the other hand give much more complex picture of the religious world and its attitude towards the general policy.
+The aim of article 78561 is to simplify a complex understanding of the affinity that religious believers have towards public policy that centers on secular, scientific, rational, and technological considerations instead of religious considerations.
+The authors base their generalizations on different narratives created during the 2020 Covid-19 lockdown in Russia and explain it as one of the measures generated to meet the challenges of the first wave of Covid-19.
+The authors compare what they call the "secular” narrative (the general public discourse and image) with the "inner-church” narrative (the believers’ perception of the situation).
+In their description, the authors point to the oversimplification of the secular narrative, which represents the religious individual and community.
+In principle, this narrative is unable to cooperate with the rational demands of the authorities.
+The inner-church narrative, on the other hand, presents a more complex picture of the religious world and its attitude towards the general policy.

-The article's description of the "church-narrative" is interesting.
-It draws a triple distinction.
-The first inner-church narrative is the " 'Christianization' of lockdown" (p.
+The article's description of the inner-church narrative is interesting and points out three distinctions.
+The first is the " 'Christianization' of lockdown" (p.
 14).
 The second is the "neutral-temporal" (p.
-15), that complexly distinct between believers that cooperate with the general policy, and believers that do not.
-Thirdly is the 'protest' narrative (p.
-16) that characterizes mainly in its criticism on the general policy, but not on the essence of the measures, but on the way the government enforced it, i.e., the unequal way of enforcement (p.
-16).
-In my opinion this distinction is the most important contribution of the article.
+15), which distinguishes between believers that cooperate with the general policy and believers that do not.
+The third is the “protest” narrative (p.
+16), which characterizes its criticism of the general policy; its critique, however, is not based on the essence of the measures but on the unequal way the government enforced them.
+In my opinion, this third distinction is the most important contribution of the article.

-Yet, I am not sure that there is a need to address the question whether religious believers are a monolithic group, that is in principle opposed to the general humanistic-scientific-rational considerations.
-The justification the authors sees for such a topic is to reduce "social conflicts" (abstract p.
-8), "to address the void in the scholarship on perception of lockdown from the angle of religious life" (abstract p.
-8), to correct "the [wrong] image of 'furious crowed' of believers emerged, who allegedly due to their religiosity, in principle were not able to obey rational requirements" (p.
-17), and to show "the divergence of positions within religious social groups" (p.
+I am not sure if there is a need to address the issue of religious believers as a monolithic group that opposes general humanistic, scientific, and rational considerations.
+The authors provide the following justifications for raising this topic: First, to reduce "social conflicts" (abstract p.
+8); second, "to address the void in the scholarship on the perception of lockdown from the angle of religious life" (abstract p.
+8); third, to correct "the [wrongful] image of the “furious crowd” of believers who allegedly, due to their religiosity, were in principle not able to obey rational requirements" (p.
+17); and fourth, to show "the divergence of positions within religious social groups" (p.
 19).
-However, I believe that this is not enough, since (1) distorted-shallow images is a burden that almost any sub group suffers from; (2) All over the world, many radical non-religious sub-groups, whom had opposed to governments anti-pandemic measures, were criticized in a direct simple way in the general public discourse; (3) To find a complex and delicate images of sub-groups within the general public discourse, is a kind of mission impossible.
-The same shallowness can be found in regards to national minorities, the LGBT communities, or even to different occupations, e.g. farmers, academic philosophers, or cosmetician; (4) I am not sure there is a real need to show that religious groups and individuals are not less rational then the general population, or that religion and rationality do not necessarily contradict and exclude one another.
-Therefore I have doubts regarding the importance of the topic of the article.
-It is either deals with a very wide problem (the amount of truth and correctness in the general public discourse), and therefore deserves a much more versatile cases to be checked and much more reach discussion, or it gives a very narrow angle, that ignores the general problem (again, the amount of truthfulness in the public discourse).
+However, I believe there is not enough evidence to make these points for the following four reasons: (1) Distorted, shallow images are a burden that almost any sub group suffers from; (2) Worldwide, many radical nonreligious subgroups who opposed government anti-pandemic measures were criticized in a direct and simple way in the general public discourse; (3) To find complex and delicate images of subgroups within the general public discourse is typically difficult if not impossible.
+The same shallowness can be found regarding national minorities, the LGBTQ communities, or even in occupations such as farmers, academic philosophers, or cosmeticians; and (4) There is no real need to show that religious groups and individuals are less rational than the general population or that religion and rationality necessarily contradict and exclude one another.
+For these reasons, I have doubts regarding the importance of the article’s overall topic.
+It deals with a widespread problem—the amount of truth and correctness in the general public discourse—and therefore deserves more outreach, more discussion, and a larger number of versatile cases to be tested.
+In addition, the article offers a narrow angle that ignores a more fundamental problem—whether one may gauge the amount of truthfulness, or lack thereof, that occurs in public discourse.

 SCORE: